MakeCents-NYC/woocommerce-gateway-precisionpay/readme.txt

 == Changelog ==

-= 3.5.0 =
+= 3.5.1 =
-* Adds functionality for changing the PrecisionPay logo.
-* BugFix when a customer doesn't have enough funds in bank account, previously they couldn't reauthorize the payment with a different account.
+* Updates platform name for API.

 == Upgrade Notice ==

+= 3.5.1 =
+* Updates platform name so API will know this is the PrecisionPay WooCommerce plugin.

 = 3.5.0 =
 * Merchants can now change the PrecisionPay logo to fit their WooCommerce theme.